 Purchase costs 2026

-ITP, IMT, notary, land registry, lawyer — the full cost overview for buyers in Spain and Portugal.
-With a regional ITP comparison.
+ITP Spain, IMT, notary, land registry, lawyer — the full cost overview for buyers in Spain and Portugal.
+ITP is the transfer tax Spain charges on a resale purchase, and the rate depends on the region.

 Purchase costs 2026